If you are a veteran who has trouble keeping a job or has a special job set up just for you, but you also want TDIU, this article is for you.

 Understanding Protected and Sheltered Work Environments

 A disabled veteran’s occupation may be considered a protected or sheltered work environment because they are excused from critical functions of the job.
-Disabled veterans who work at protected or sheltered work environments generally have special accommodations.
+Disabled veterans who work in protected or sheltered work environments generally have special accommodations.
 The employer under this situation does not penalize the veteran for their accommodations due to service-connected disabilities.
 There is no income limit under the protected or sheltered work environment rules.
 Each situation is different and the VA is going to examine every claim under unique circumstances.

 Examples of Protected and Sheltered Work Environments: